danielhstahl/ModelFaaSDemo/README.md

 # Credit Model with streaming API
 WIP.
 This is to demo best in class model development for the sake of validation.
-Large amounts of data are streamed and the program works with the data asyncrounously.
+Large amounts of data are streamed and the program works with the data asynchronously.

 ## Compile